- Pancreatic Cancer Project http://criscancer.org/en/research-projects/cris-funding-projects/pancreatic-cancer-project/ Pancreatic Cancer Project

 By identifying the specific alterations of each patient’s tumour cells, a bioinformatics analysis identifies a series of approved drugs that may be effective for each patient.
 The effectiveness of each treatment is assessed by implanting the biopsy tissue in immunodeficient mice, which will then develop the same tumour as the patient; finally, the team will decide what is the optimum treatment for the patient.

-Achievements in the past year (different from previous year’s results):
+Achievements in the past year:

 The initial project, the pilot trial financed by CRIS, has already been completed.
 Its results have provided the foundations for this much more ambitious project, which has deserved an Advanced Grant from the European Research Council, one of the most prestigious European projects.
 The current trial is a Stage III multicentre trial, with a target of 150 patients.
 It has already begun, and 19 patients have already been recruited.